kuadrat/data-slicer/doc/source/index.rst

-Welcome to data_slicer's documentation!
+Welcome to data-slicer's documentation!
 =======================================

-Welcome to the documentation for the ``data_slicer`` package!
+Welcome to the documentation for the ``data-slicer`` package!
 These pages are intended to give an overview about what the package provides, and explain how it can be installed and used.